Click here for info on private premarital prep packages and consultations including phone options.

 we could recommend to you.
 You're smart to be thinking of preparing for your

 While we understand that the price represents a substantial investment for many couples, we hope you'll agree that the investment in an enduringly satisfying marriage is worth making, especially compared to the costs of other wedding expenses, marriage counseling, or divorce.
 The price is related to the costs of presenting this kind of program for a small group of engaged and newlywed couples in a comfortable hotel or other quality conference setting.

 We still remember that the expenses of getting married can be a bit overwhelming.
 We'll explain how the pricing is determined and hope that you'll agree with us that MST is a good value.

 When we designed MST, providing a high quality service was our most important goal.
 In looking at the research, we determined that a highly effective service includes some features that tend to contribute to the price:

-· Two married seminar leaders: We felt that two professional seminar leaders who are a married couple would allow us to model more effectively many important skills and attitudes and to share experiences from our own married life.
-Having two leaders is part of what helps us to spend more time with each couple.
+· Two married seminar designers: We felt that two professional seminar designers who are a married couple would allow us to more effectively incorporate gender-related concerns, skills and attitudes and to share experiences from our own married life.

 MST is for engaged couples